NOTE: Analysis is mixed in with the relation of

 Jerry was watching Jacoby's show, still present-and-accounted for then.
 He's not watching it now.

-The red balloons take us back to the reds that have been so pointedly used, and the red balloons on the sculpture in particular.
+The red balloons take us back to the reds that have been so pointedly used, the red balloon in the 119 house, and the red balloons on the white towering sculpture.

 Nadine never had children.
 Jacoby, to our knowledge, didn't have children.
-I suppose there is supposed to be a certain poignance considering there was no saving the child who Richard hit in the street?
-But it is interesting to Jacoby has, this time, focused on how every parent wants to save their child, and Nadine responds so positively to this, obviously infatuated with this man who was her former doctor.
+I suppose there is intended to be a certain poignance considering there was no saving the child who Richard hit in the street?
+And it is interesting that Jacoby has, this time, focused on how every parent wants to save their child, and Nadine responds so positively to this, obviously infatuated with this man who was her former doctor.

 Nadine's "Run Silent, Run Drapes" will likely be a play on the 1958 submarine film, Run Silent, Run Deep, but the movie I thought of first off was Silent Running, which is a pretty good sci fi film, from 1972, about a botanist/ecologist (played by Bruce Dern, Laura Dern's father) caring for plants on a spaceship, these plants having been preserved for future reintroduction on Earth, where plant life has gone extinct.
-The ship is biding its time outside Saturn's orbit when they get the news they are supposed to jettison and blow up the domes carrying the plant life and return the commercial service.
-Several are blown up before Dern traps the other crewmen in one of the domes before it blows up, and then sets about trying to rescue the last.
+The ship is biding its time outside Saturn's orbit when they get the news they are supposed to jettison and blow up the domes carrying the plant life and return to commercial service.
+Several are blown up before Dern traps the other crewmen in one of the domes so they blow up in it, and then sets about trying to rescue at least one dome.
 It's a suicide mission, but the last surviving dome makes it through the rings of Saturn.
 The final shots, as I remember it, are of this forest floating in space being tended by a little drone robot.
 You feel sorry for the drone robot as it's by itself and seemed attached to two other drones that "died" earlier.
 But it's got the forest to care for, that was saved by Freeman Lowell (Bruce Dern).
-The three drone robots--named Huey, Dewey and Louie for Donald Duck's nephews--are the best ever, not too anthropomorphized like Star Wars, and I no doubt wept for them all, the two that died and the one that flew off into infinity with the last surviving trees.
+The three drone robots--named Huey, Dewey and Louie for Donald Duck's nephews--are the best ever, not too anthropomorphized like Star Wars, and I no doubt wept for them all, the two that died, and the one that flew off into infinity with the last surviving trees.

 (1) It would now be supposedly Friday morning in this scene in Las Vegas before the Jones' door as they prepare to start the day, Janey sending Sonny Jim to wait in the car.
 She stops Cooper-Dougie and tells him, "I can't stop thinking about last night.
 You're so wonderful."
 Cooper-Dougie echoes, "Wonderful."
 She kisses him then says, "I just had to tell you that.
 Okay, let's get you to work."